 What is Takoyaki (Japanese Octopus Balls)?

-Takoyaki (たこ焼き) is a type of Japanese street-food snack.
-It's a small dumpling, made from a thin batter and cooked in a special circular mold so that it becomes a round ball shape.
+Takoyaki (たこ焼き) is a type of Japanese street food snack.
+It’s a small dumpling made from a thin batter cooked in a special circular mold to become a round ball shape.

 "Tako" (たこ) is the Japanese word for "octopus" and "yaki" (焼き) means to fry.
 In other words, takoyaki is a fried octopus ball.